The Amazing Race Canada

 The Amazing Race Canada is a Canadian reality competition show based on the American series The Amazing Race.
 Following the premise of other versions in the Amazing Race franchise, the show follows teams of two as they race across Canada and around the world.
 Each season is split into legs, with teams tasked to deduce clues, navigate themselves in foreign areas, interact with locals, perform physical and mental challenges, and travel by air, boat, car, taxi, and other modes of transport.
 Teams are progressively eliminated at the end of most legs for being the last to arrive at designated Pit Stops.
-The first team to arrive at the Finish Line wins a grand prize of and additional prizes from the show's sponsors.
+The first team to arrive at the Finish Line wins a grand prize of and a trip around the world.

 Commissioned and broadcast by CTV, The Amazing Race Canada is hosted by former Olympian Jon Montgomery, produced by Insight Productions in association with Bell Media and with the support of Profiles Television.
 The first season aired in the summer of 2013, with the show continuing on a yearly basis – with seasons being produced each spring and airing each summer, except for a 2-year hiatus during the COVID-19 pandemic.
-As of 2025, eleven seasons have aired with the show renewed for a twelfth season.
+As of 2026, twelve seasons have aired with a thirteenth season set to air in 2027.